 Last updated: May 2026

 SoCal Whales is a free resource for anyone planning a whale watching trip in Southern California.
-To keep the site running, it participates in affiliate programs and displays advertising.
-This page explains both relationships plainly, as required by the Federal Trade Commission's guidelines on endorsements and testimonials (16 CFR Part 255).
+This page explains how the site earns revenue, as required by the Federal Trade Commission's guidelines on endorsements and testimonials (16 CFR Part 255).

 SoCal Whales displays advertisements served by Google AdSense.
 AdSense is a program run by Google that lets publishers earn revenue by showing ads alongside their content.
 Ads on this site are selected and served by Google, not by SoCal Whales.
 Google labels its ads clearly — you will typically see an "Ads by Google" or similar notice near each ad unit.